OuroSociety/sense-makors/README.md

 This software is for professional use only.
 The AI agent integration system is under active development.
 Trading cryptocurrencies carries significant risk.
 Always test thoroughly in a sandbox environment first.

 ---
-Built with 🧠 by the Sense Maker team
+Built with 🧠 by the ourOS team